Wojciech-Toporowski/microservices-app/Readme.md

 * SOAP parts reservation service.
   * The service returns an error when the selected brand is Volkswagen.
 * REST appointment reservation service.
-  * The service returns an error when the number of repair days is divisible by 3.
+  * The service returns an error when: `date of repair is divisible by 3` or `hour is between 8 PM and 7 AM`.
 * Middleware module between the gateway and the parts service, translating broker messages into SOAP calls and SOAP responses into broker messages.
 * Middleware module between the gateway and the appointment service, translating broker messages into REST calls and REST responses into broker messages.